Getting Started Edit

 It is possible however to request that the server also include specific nested entities using the embed parameter, as in the following example.

-On a newly fetched (or locally created) Category
+On a newly fetched (or locally created) Category, category.domain will

 request that the domain be embedded in order to know whether the value